hyunminkang/qpgen/docs/tools/rect_assoc.md

 `qpgentools rect-assoc` performs rectangular association analysis, testing a specific list of variants against a specific list of phenotypes (or all phenotypes).
 This is efficient for looking up associations for a subset of variants across multiple traits, producing a "rectangular" slice of the full association summary statistics.

+To test *every* variant in a genomic region instead of an explicit variant list, and to fine-map that region with SuSiE, use [`region-assoc`](region_assoc.md).

 A typical running example command is given below:

 ```bash